pekkaklarck/manual/doc/manual/docs/libraries/index.md

 ## Custom libraries

 You can also easily create your own libraries for your specific needs.
-See the [creating libraries][creating-libraries] section for more information.
+See the [creating libraries][library-interface] section for more information.